 c = None

-In this case, we are checking if “b” is not equal to zero before performing the modulo operation.
-If “b” is zero, then the “c” variable is set to None.
+In this example, the code checks if “b” is not zero before performing the modulo operation.
+If “b” is zero, the “c” variable is assigned None.

 a = 10